JellevanE/LLM_experiments_ICTU/README.md

 # LLM Experiments

-This repository contains several experiments that attempt to apply Large Language Models to help software development teams with their development processes.
+This repository contains several experiments created in [work for ICTU](https://github.com/ICTU/LLM_experiments) that attempt to apply Large Language Models to help software development teams with their development processes.

 ## Installing dependencies